missingfaktor/match-block/README.md

 *(You can find the implementation for the `attempt`-`fallback` utility [here](http://blog.engineering.vayana.in/).)*

-From these examples, we can deduce two major advantages of first-class partial functions:
+From these examples, we can deduce two major advantages of first-class pattern matching blocks:

-- One can compose partial functions, using combinators such as `orElse`.
+- One can compose pattern matching blocks using combinators such as `orElse`.
 - It's easy to create new constructs requiring case-based handling, without having to resort to ad hoc syntactic transformations (macros).

 There are numerous examples in the Scala world where this has been put to a good use.
 Some of which are as follows: